Evidence Level

 15 heart failure patients (small).

 L-arginine modestly improved exercise tolerance and forearm vasodilation vs placebo.
-Older positive trial — but in light of the VINTAGE MI death signal and lack of large definitive HF trials, L-arginine is NOT recommended in standard HF care.
+Older positive trial — but in light of the VINTAGE MI death signal and lack of large definitive HF trials, L-arginine is not recommended in standard HF care.
 Modern HF therapy (ACEi/ARB/ARNI, beta-blocker, MRA, SGLT2i) has clear mortality evidence.

 Side effects and drug interactions